Poikkal Kudhirai (1983 film): Production

 Poikkal Kudhirai is based on Crazy Mohan's play Marriage Made in Saloon.
-Kannada actor Ramakrishna and lyricist Vaali made their acting debut in Tamil with this film.
+Lyricist Vaali made his acting debut in Tamil with this film.
 Mohan wrote the dialogues, making his feature film debut.

 Soundtrack

 Soundtrack was composed by M. S. Viswanathan and lyrics were written by Vaali.

+Critical reception

+Mukundhan of Kalki praised the acting of Ramakrishna and Raveender but panned the acting of Vaali and concluded if this film does not get the response like other comedy films then the loss is not for Balachander.
+Balumani of Anna praised the acting, music and dialogues.